nilayarya/amazon-india-scraper/README.md

 # Amazon-India-Scraper
-Get all information on "amazon.in" with ease.
+Get all information on "amazon.in" in JSON format with ease.

 Rapid API : https://rapidapi.com/nilay2014/api/amazon-india-scraper3/